GKPr0/Platform_Java/Lecture2/README.md

 # Exam questions
-1. Describe JVM heap and stack.
-Which variables are stored on heap and which on stack
+1. <b>Describe JVM heap and stack.
+Which variables are stored on heap and which on stack</b>
  - JVM is stack based.
  - JVM heap contains objects, array, definitions of classes, etc.
  - JVM stack contains local variables, method arguments, etc.
-2. How does GC work
+2. <b>How does GC work</b>
    1. Stop the world
    2. GC roots
-3. Describe G1 collector
+3. <b>Describe G1 collector</b>
-4. Describe ZGC collector
+4. <b>Describe ZGC collector</b>
-5. Compare G1 vs ZGC
+5. <b>Compare G1 vs ZGC</b>
-6. Describe bytecode (groups, prefix/suffix, operand types)
+6. <b>Describe bytecode (groups, prefix/suffix, operand types)</b>
+   - <b>Groups</b>
-   - Groups indicatas the parts of the bytecode that are related.
-At he beginign of the group there is a description of the group containing the max stack size, number of locals and number of arguments
+      - indicatas the parts of the bytecode that are related.
+      - At he begining of the group there is a description of the group containing the max stack size, number of locals and number of arguments
+   - <b>Preffix</b>
-   - Preffix indicates types of the variable on which will be the operation performed. iload -> integer, aload -> object reference, etc.
+      - indicates types of the variable on which will be the operation performed.
+      - iload -> integer, aload -> object reference, etc.
+   - <b>Suffix</b>
-   - Suffix indicates index of local variable. aload_0 means load the first local variable in case of non static method it is this.
+      - indicates index of local variable. aload_0 means load the first local variable in case of non static method it is this.
-   - Oprarand types:
+   - <b>Oprarand types:</b>
       - i -> integer
       - l -> long
       - f -> float